john-kheir/home/docs/interacting/commands/commands.md

 }
 ```

-The `Core0` Core understands a very specific set of management commands:
+The `Core0` core understands a very specific set of commands:

 - [Core commands](core.md)